wolfSSL/wolfTPM/README.md

 ## Todo
+* Document return codes expected
+* Add more wrappers for simplfying key creation (ephemeral and storage), ECC sign/verify and shared secret and RSA sign/verify.
+* Add support for using the TPM with wolfSSL.
+* Add support for encrypting / decrypting parameters.
 * Add spi_tis_dev support for Raspberry Pi.
 This will allow use with Rasbian kernel patches with Infineon.
-* Add more wrappers for simplfying key creation (ephemeral and storage), ECC sign/verify and shared secret and RSA sign/verify.
-* Add support for encrypting / decrypting parameters.
 * Improve the command and response auth handling.
-* Add support for using the TPM with wolfSSL.
 * Benchmark TPM